 NFTs are the game industry's future.
 Why would someone choose a game that costs them money instead of making them money when the user experience and gameplay of NFT games can genuinely rival immersive games like World of Warcraft, Grand Theft Auto, and Fortnite ?
 NFT games will provide a number of micro-economies where gamers can make money while enjoying their favourite games.
 It's every gamer's dream, and depending on your country's cost of living, it might be a full-time job, a side business, or something akin to winning the jackpot.

 Is there actually a future for NFTs in gaming?
 The technology is still in its infancy, so there are a lot of obstacles standing in the way of its widespread acceptance.
 To make NFTs a useful component of the gaming space rather than just another way for businesses to make an easy profit, game companies would need to be open to the idea of decentralisation of digital items and cooperate.
-This is in addition to the legality of digital items being traded between multiple different games at any given time, and the future of video games is substantial.
+This is in addition to the legality of digital items being traded between multiple different games at any given time, and the future of gaming and NFTs is substantial.